 - No logs and encrypted connections for total privacy

-PrivateVPN runs a small but strong network of 80 servers in 56 different countries, enough to deliver great speeds and a large number of IP addresses around the world.
+PrivateVPN runs a small but strong network of 150 servers in 60+ countries, enough to deliver great speeds and a large number of IP addresses around the world.
 The company locks down data passing through this network with 256-bit AES encryption, and it keeps your connection safe with an automatic kill switch, DNS leak protection, and a zero logging policy on traffic.

 On the whole, VPNs are safe to use and provide a host of features that can keep your data and your identity secure no matter what.
 If you choose an unreliable VPN, however, or one of the many sketchy “free” services that float around the internet, you could very easily put your privacy at risk without even knowing it.
 Stick with our recommendations above and you’ll be safe each time you go online, guaranteed.